meegpipe/meegpipe/tutorials/batman/abp_feat.md

 ````
 Note that `INPUT_DIR` above matches the output directory of the previous step of
 this tutorial, where we [split the raw data files][splitting_raw_data] into
 smaller files.
-As we also use constants to easily set whether full HTML reports
+We also use constants to specify whether full HTML reports
 should be generated, and whether processing jobs should be run as parallel
 background jobs.